 Individuals are pushed into the school system involuntarily as kids, because «that`s just how it is», without not much questioning from the parents about if this system will create the most optimal life possible for the kids in the future or not.

-Unfortunately, instead of creating great lives for each of the individuals, many end up with severe problems caused by being in this system that focuses on acquiring unuseful knowledge and being tested in this knowledge.
+Unfortunately, instead of creating great lives full of creativity for each of the individuals, many end up with severe problems caused by being in this system that focuses on acquiring a lot of unuseful knowledge and being tested in it.

 Problems occur when you try to fit a lot of different individuals with unique qualities into a simliar box.